Case Study: Hospital Failed to Spot Issue With Major Coronary Artery

 What Are The Time Limits For Making A Medical Negligence Claim?

-Navigating medical negligence claims can seem daunting, but understanding the general guidelines can make the process smoother.
+Navigating hospital negligence claims can seem daunting, but understanding the general guidelines can make the process smoother.

 Typically, you must initiate a claim within three years of discovering negligent treatment.
 Injuries or illnesses may worsen or develop over time before you are aware of the issue, so claims are not always immediate.